Category: Uncategorized

 • Blended Finance: Blended finance refers to the strategic use of public or philanthropic capital to attract private investment for projects that address social or environmental challenges.
 By mitigating risk and providing initial funding, it creates a financial ecosystem where private investors are incentivized to support initiatives that may not otherwise be commercially viable but deliver broader societal benefits.

-• Guarantee Facility: A Guarantee Facility is a financial mechanism where a third party, such as a government or development institution, provides a guarantee to cover potential losses or risks associated with private investments.
-This safety net encourages private investors to fund projects that have a positive social or environmental impact but may be considered too risky under normal circumstances.
+• Guarantee Facility: A Guarantee Facility is a financial mechanism where a third party (in this case, as a government or development institution) provides a guarantee to cover potential losses or risks associated with commercial investments.
+This safety net encourages commercial investors to fund projects that have a positive social or environmental impact but may be considered too risky under normal circumstances.

 • Fund: A Fund is a pool of capital raised from multiple investors, which is then managed and allocated by professionals to finance a portfolio of projects or assets.
 These investments are typically focused on specific goals, such as supporting sustainable development or innovation, and the pooled resources allow for risk diversification and more significant impact than individual investments might achieve alone.